 In the Library, reading and writing skills are promoted through pictures, play, print, guided reading, handwriting, journaling and phonological awareness activities.
 Teachers use literacy to enhance exposure and plan direct teaching lessons which provide oral and written language experiences.
 Centers include writing, alphabet recognition, listening, interactive library, phonics and age-appropriate literature.

 In the Drama Room, children use their imagination while in the various centers: house play, construction site, grocery store, veterinarian clinic, transportation center, theater, post office, flower shop, fruit and vegetable stand, doctor’s office and restaurant.
 Research in early childhood education is abundant on the importance of play.
 When children just simply play, they have a positive influence on their physical, cognitive and psychosocial development.
 The Drama Room gives Legacy students vast opportunities to learn through dramatic play.

 Every class at Legacy School experiences weekly music education.
 Legacy’s music class goes beyond simple song singing and finger plays.
 Like all other Legacy programs, the music education program teaches higher level skills through age appropriate lessons.
 Students are learning rhythm, tone, tempo, pitch and music reading through song and dance.
 Materials utilized are piano, guitar, individual student instruments, scarves, rhythm sticks and many other “hands-on” educational items.

 In the Art Classroom, students refine their small motor skills, eye-hand coordination and the power of observation by creating and manipulating artworks and experiencing all modes of art using tools such as: chalk, sponges, markers, scissors, glue, paint, crayons and clay.
 Students are active learners, as art is a hands-on activity that expands the imagination and exercises creativity.
 The Art Classroom allows for children to learn the fundamentals of art, recognize patterns, colors and shapes, and gain an understanding of composition, balance and symmetry all while having fun!

 Young children require multiple opportunities for physical activity.
 In the indoor gymnasium, students gain control over their gross motor movements using the balance beam, tunnels, scooters, hula hoops, balls and other gym activities.
 They are working on large muscle movements to run, jump, throw, catch and kick.
-Legacy’s gym allows for indoor exercise when students cannot be outdoors on the playground.
+Legacy’s gym allows for indoor exercise when students cannot be outdoors on the 11 acres of land.